Meet The Author!

 Wilmington DE 19801

-Please mark your calendars now, as we welcome author Ayana Mathis to New Castle County.
-This is a literary event you won't want to miss!
-Join us for this event at Chase Center On The Riverfront; it is free and open to the public.
+Join us as we welcome author Ayana Mathis to New Castle County at Chase Center On The Riverfront; it is free and open to the public.

 The 2017 NCC Reads program is the 13th annual event in our series, which started in 2005.
 Beginning in 2010, the New Castle County Reads series began to feature an author talk at St. Mark's High School, so that a large number of community members could enjoy not only reading the book, but hearing the author.
 Each year since then, this highlight event has attracted more than 500 people to a free event presenting talented writers and an opportunity to meet the author during book signings.
 As participation has expanded, the author talk moved to the facilities at the Chase Center On The Riverfront, beginning in 2015.